 Activity 1 - Name the source of ingredients found in meals.

-In the 5-7 years, Where food comes from area of the website, the session looked at different food and its plant or animal source.
+In the 5-7 years, Where food comes from area of the website, the session looked at different foods and whether its plant or animal source.
 You may find it useful to use the resources in the Plant or animal? session to recap with children where a range of individual food items originate, before moving onto the session below which focuses on the origins of dishes and meals.

 Ask the children to give an example of a meal they have eaten recently.
 They could draw these on the board or use the Where is my meal from? worksheet.